convexengineering/SPaircraft/docs/availModels.rst

 Aircraft Families
 =================

-We define the range and passenger payload requirements for the families of aircraft we have designed using STACD.
+We define the range and passenger payload requirements for the families of aircraft we have designed using SPaircraft.

 RJ
 --